AbeerAlshalawi/movies-explorer/README.md

 ## Tech Stack
 - **Flutter:** Used for the front-end.
 - **Firebase Authentication:** Handles user authentication.
-- **Cloud Firestore:** Stores account data including movies in favorites and watchlist.
+- **Cloud Firestore:** Stores account data including favorites and watchlist.
 - **TMDB API:** Provides the movie data consumed by the app.
 - **Riverpod:** Manages state and handles API calls.